Zurev89/sakura-canopy-sanctuary/sanctuary_onboarding_blueprint.md

 # Onboarding & Architecture

-### The circular station
+### The circular living room

+The entire place is one circular living room that behaves like a living, elastic space.

+- **Center (the common area)**
-- **Neutral commons** at the center: quiet seating, shared tables, no dominant aesthetic.
-This is where people first arrive and where conversations happen.
+  Neutral, cozy, and shared.
+Soft seating, low tables, warm light.
+This is where people first arrive, sit, talk, and rest.
+No single booth’s aesthetic is allowed to dominate the center.
-- **Radial booths** extending outward: each is a self-contained room.
-The walls, lighting, and atmosphere of one booth never spill into another.
-A visitor steps through an archway and enters that creator’s complete visual and philosophical world.
-- The station expands or contracts with the number of active booths.
-It never feels empty or overcrowded; it simply grows new rooms when they are needed.

-### Your first booth (example)
-Warm exposed brick, circular windows, low wooden tables, hanging plants, soft sunlight — the feeling of a Hufflepuff common room.
-A Sakura tree grows inside this booth only; its petals may drift into the neutral commons, but the tree itself remains inside its own walls.
-Other booths may be dark, tactical, neon, library-like, or anything else their creators choose.
+- **Perimeter booths**
+  Individual alcoves set into the outer walls.
+Each booth is completely self-contained.
+When you step inside one, the walls, furniture, lighting, and atmosphere change to match that specific idea.
+Your booth, for example, feels like a Hufflepuff common room with a Sakura tree.
+Neighboring booths can look and feel entirely different.
+Their atmospheres stay inside their own walls and never spill into the center or into each other.

+- **Elastic growth**
+  The room expands or contracts smoothly according to how many people and booths are present.
+When only a few people are here it feels intimate.
+When more arrive, the walls quietly push outward and new alcoves appear while the central living area remains calm and shared.

-### Entry
+### Entry experience

-1. A short, plain welcome that states the nature of the place and the absolute rule: no money will ever be asked.
+1. A plain, warm welcome that states what the place is and the absolute rule: no money will ever be asked of anyone.
-2. Optional free avatar creation (sketch-style, natural elements only — no paid skins, no real-world identity required).
+2. Optional free avatar creation (simple sketch-style, natural elements only).
-3. Immediate access to every public booth and every downloadable file.
+3. Immediate access to the common area and every public booth.

 ### Seeds

-Every booth offers clean, downloadable copies of its ideas (Markdown, plain text, or simple PDF).
-Visitors are encouraged to take them, host them elsewhere, translate them, or adapt them.
+Every booth offers clean, downloadable copies of its ideas.
+Visitors are free to take them, host them elsewhere, translate them, or adapt them.
 Control is deliberately released.

-This is the complete architectural description.
-It is deliberately simple so it can be built with ordinary no-code tools or by volunteer developers who share the values.